Unconventional spin texture in a non-centrosymmetric quantum spin Hall insulator

+Here, we show that bulk states can be protected against backscattering in nanoribbons of QSH insulators with bulk inversion asymmetry.
+This behavior is a consequence of the simultaneous presence of both Rashba and band inversion in a QSH insulator.
+In our model, both the conduction and the valence bands are formed by two bands with the same in-plane helical spin texture and opposite $\langle S_{z}\rangle$ spin component.
+We propose a stable non-centrosymmetric honeycomb-lattice QSH insulator that presents this unconventional bulk spin texture.
+This system is formed by the Bi, Pb, and I elements and, has a large nontrivial band gap of $0.14$ eV and a huge Rashba spin-splitting of $60$ meV.
+To construct the Hamiltonian exhibiting the proposed spin texture we will use the PbBiI system.

-\textbf{\textit{Geometry and electronic properties:}} We propose a system with a honeycomb lattice formed by atoms of the groups IV, V and VII of the periodic table, as shown in Fig\ref{Fig1}a.
-Interpreting the hexagonal lattice as two triangular sub-lattices A and B, the system has a V atom type on the sub-lattice A, whereas in the sub-lattice B it has a IV-VII dimer.
-These non-centrosymmetry systems have a buckled format and fulfill the symmetry operations of the $C_{3v}$ point group symmetry.
-From the \textit{ab initio} calculations of the phonon spectrum for this family of materials, we find that the system formed by Bi, Pb and I atoms is mechanically stable.
-The formation energy is about $-0.77$ eV, which is calculated as: $E_{F}=E_{\text{PbBiI}}-\mu_\text{Pb}-\mu_\text{Bi}-\mu_\text{I}$, where $E_{\text{PbBiI}}$ is the energy of the system, and $\mu_{\text{Pb,Bi,I}}$ are the chemical potential from the respective bulk phase.
+Figure~\ref{Fig1} summarizes the crystalline structure and the results we obtain from \textit{ab initio} calculations, which are performed within the density functional theory (DFT) framework as implemented in the SIESTA code\cite{soler2002siesta} and in the Vienna Ab Initio Simulation Package\cite{PhysRevB.54.11169}.
+We consider the on-site approximation for the SOC\cite{PhysRevB.89.155438,fernandez2006site} in the SIESTA code.
+The Local Density Approximation\cite{perdew1981self} and the Perdew-Burke-Ernzenhof generalized gradient approximation\cite{PhysRevLett.77.3865} are used for the exchange-correlation functional.
+Interpreting the hexagonal lattice as two triangular sub-lattices A and B, the system has a V atom type on the sub-lattice A, and a IV-VII dimer in the sub-lattice B (Fig \ref{Fig1}a).
+These non-centrosymmetry systems have a buckled format and fulfill the symmetry operations of the $C_{3v}$ symmetry: \textit{i}) three-fold rotation symmetry $R_3$ along the $z$ axis, \textit{ii}) mirror symmetry $M_{x}$ ($x\to -x$) in the $yz$ plane, and \textit{iv}) TR symmetry $\mathcal{T}$.
+We predict that the PbBiI system is mechanically stable, imaginary frequencies does not exist in the \textit{ab initio} phonon spectrum (see Supplemental Material) and the formation energy ($E_{F}=E_{\textrm{PbBiI}}-\mu_\textrm{Pb}-\mu_\textrm{Bi}-\mu_\textrm{I}$) is about $-0.77$ eV.